 - Select a wallet or service to pay from.

-4. Scan the QR or paste payment URL in any Payment Protocol compatible wallet.
-If using a non-Payment Protocol wallet, copy the cryptocurrency address and the amount due.
+- Scan the QR or paste payment URL in any Payment Protocol or Lightning payment compatible wallet.
+If using a non-Payment Protocol/Lightning wallet, copy the cryptocurrency address and the amount due.

 Potential Payment Issues:

 Allowing P2P payments increases the chance of payment issues.
-Without using a Payment Protocol compatible wallet, the following issues may occur:
+Without using a Payment Protocol or Lightning compatible wallet, the following issues may occur:

 This occurs when you do not include enough cryptocurrency.
 If you underpay an invoice, you will automatically receive an email containing information on how to start the refund process.

-This occurs when you include more than enough cryptocurency.
+This occurs when you include more than enough cryptocurrency.
 If you overpay an invoice, we will send the overpaid portion back to you and the invoice total will be credited to the merchant.

 Please note: Underpaid or Overpaid invoices only occur when making payments with BTC, BCH, or XRP.
 They do not apply to ETH and stablecoin payments.